Apply for a reasonable adjustment

 If you need emergency additional support arrangements because you've been injured or have a serious infectious illness, the University will make every effort to put adjustments in.
 You need to email firstname.lastname@example.org with your medical evidence, stating the urgent need as soon as possible and we will get in touch with you.
 Or alternatively, use our enquiry form.

-If you have any exams taking place outside of the above assessment periods, the deadline to submit your medical evidence for exam adjustments is three weeks before the exam date.
+If you have any exams taking place outside of the dates mentioned above, the deadline to submit your medical evidence for exam reasonable adjustments is three weeks before the exam date.

 How long reasonable adjustments will be in place for